TheAschr/pmd_web/README.md

 2. "server_phone" is the phone number purchased through twilio that clients will receive texts from.
 It should be entered in this format: "+12223334444"
 ## Make:
 1. Download and install "make".
 If on windows it is available in GNU utils.

+# How to Use:
+## Scraper:
+1. Go to scraper and type "make windows" or "make linux" depending on operating system.
+2. Go to the bin directory and type "scraper.exe X" or "./scraper X" depending on operating system and X is the number of pages to scrape.
+The scraper is multithreaded so it should scale up to the number of threads your processor has as long as you aren't bottlenecked by internet speed.
+## Server:
+Go to the root directory and simply type "node index.js"

 # Other notes/Issues:
   - If running on linux, you may have to install bcrypt and sqlite3 packages from npm (npm install bcrypt,sqlite3) as the compiled version is different from windows implementation